go circular.

 First, we need to take a look at the current economic models we originally based our designs, products and systems.

-The linear economy essentially is based on a ‘take-make-dispose’ model whereby each product has one use then it goes straight to the bin.
+The linear economy essentially is based on a ‘take-make-dispose’ model whereby each product has one use then it goes into the bin.

-We take the raw materials, we make them into a product for distribution to the end-user who buys it, uses it until it is then accumulated as waste.
-This is, of course, not a sustainable model, and is one that our planet with finite resources cannot uphold.
+When we take raw materials, we transform them into a product for distribution to the end-user, who then uses it until it is accumulated as waste.
+This is, of course, not a sustainable model, and one that our planet, with finite resources, cannot uphold.

 The recycling economy begins at the end of this, the ‘get rid’ stage of the product's lifecycle.
-It aims to reduce pollution and conserve natural resources by a means of recycling, where waste is systematically collected, processed and re-used.
+It aims to reduce pollution and conserve natural resources through recycling, where waste is systematically collected, processed, and reused.

-In order for recyclability to happen, it has to be thought about at the design stage, where the concept should include how the product can be re-used in a sustainable way after its initial use.
+For recyclability to occur, it must be considered at the design stage, where the concept should include how the product can be reused sustainably after its initial use.

 The circular economy, however, takes this a step further and during the concept design stage, it works to prevent waste and pollution from being created in the first place.